2013 Infiniti FX50 AWDNew Search Select Other Trims

 390 hp @ 6500 rpm

-2012 Infiniti FX50 OverviewThe Infiniti FX35 and FX50 look quite the same inside and out, but their powertrains give them a different personality from behind the wheel.
-FX35 models come with a 303-horsepower, 3.5L V6, while FX50 models get a 390-hp, 5.0L V8.
+2013 Infiniti FX50 OverviewThe Infiniti FX is offered in two models: FX37 and FX50.
+They look quite the same inside and out, but their powertrains give them a different personality from behind the wheel.
+FX37 models come with a 325-horsepower, 3.7L V6, while FX50 models get a 390-hp, 5.0L V8.
 Both are hooked up to a 7-speed automatic transmission that includes adaptive shift control.
-An intelligent, road-oriented all-wheel drive system is included on all FX50 models, as well as on the FX35 Special Edition.
+The FX37 comes standard with rear-wheel drive, while intelligent all-wheel drive is available.
+All-wheel drive is standard on the FX50.

 There are plenty of safety-tech features offered in the FX as well.
 Intelligent Brake Assist (IBA) and Forward Collision Warning (FCW) are systems that work with the Intelligent Cruise Control (ICC) system and its laser sensors to anticipate an imminent collision.
 If the driver doesn't respond, the system will automatically use the brakes to help reduce the severity of an impact.
 Lane Departure Prevention and Lane Departure Warning also help the driver keep within the marked lane, or help spot adjacent vehicles, and they might provide an early indication about waning driver alertness.
 Adaptive Front Lighting provides yet another measure to help on dark curvy roads.

-All the FX models come essentially as well-equipped luxury vehicles, but the difference is really in the advanced tech features that are mostly optional.
-But a Premium Package groups many comfort and convenience items--such as climate-controlled front seats, the navigation system, a touch-screen display, sonar parking sensors, and an Around View camera system, on the FX35.
-Also, a Touring Package adds a number of appearance and convenience goodies to the FX35, and available on the FX50 is a Touring Package bringing sport seats, paddle-shifters, Rear Active Steer, and the Continuous Damping Control system.
+All FX models are feature-laden like well-equipped luxury vehicles-- the difference is really in the advanced tech features that are optional.
+A Premium Package groups many comfort and convenience items--such as climate-controlled front seats, the navigation system, a touch-screen display, sonar parking sensors and an Around View camera system, on the FX37, while those items are standard on the FX50.
+Also, a Deluxe Touring Package -- also standard on the FX50 -- adds a number of appearance and convenience goodies to the FX37.
+A Sport Technology Package on the FX50 adds sport seats, magnesium paddle-shifters, Rear Active Steer and the Continuous Damping Control system.
+Order the Moonlight White FX37 with Premium Package and you get the FX37 Limited Edition, which includes 21-inch graphite-finish alloy wheels, dark-tint auto-leveling headlights with adaptive front lighting (AFS), aluminum roof rails and aluminum pedals.

-The 2012 Infiniti FX35 and FX50 manage to package sport-sedan performance into a crossover utility vehicle package.
+The 2013 Infiniti FX37 and FX50 manage to package sport-sedan performance into a crossover utility vehicle package.
 But what really separates them from the rest of the performance-SUV crowd is that they really look the part, with curvy sheetmetal and an aggressive stance.
-Both of these models handle far better than most other utility vehicles that claim performance in their segment.
+Both of these models handle far better than most other so-called performance utility vehicles.

 The other aspect that truly distinguishes the FX models is available technology.
 Especially on the FX50, a long list of optional items is available that otherwise might only be offered in big sedan flagships such as the Mercedes-Benz S-Class or BMW 5-Series--including items like lane-departure warning, collision braking and intelligent cruise control.